MayMinecraft/FishingMacro/README.md

 This macro is intended for **educational purposes** only and is a **Proof of concept**.
 Using macros or automated scripts on Hypixel violates their rules and can result in penalties or bans.

----

-Let me know if you'd like any modifications or additional details added! 😊